 About us: English | Español | Português | العربية | 한국의 | 中文简体 | 中文繁體 | 日本語

-Professor Simon Collinson, Dean of the Business School - We are a dynamic and internationally-focused School offering programmes across the full range of Business School disciplines.
+Professor Simon Collinson, Dean of Birmingham Business School - We are a dynamic and internationally-focused School offering programmes across the full range of Business School disciplines.
 The School's academic staff conduct world-class research, in addition to achieving excellence in teaching and enriching students' understanding.
 We pride ourselves on students graduating with a range of knowledge and skills that give them a competitive edge."

-Latest Business School news
+Latest news from the Business School

 Connect with us